 Good Hotel Guide Review

 A ‘lovely’ walled garden gives a country house air to this small hotel in the heart of a historic market town.
 The ‘pleasant retreat’ has been restored to its Edwardian splendour by Peter and Lana de Savary.
 ‘Comfortable, well-furnished’ bedrooms are supplied with bathrobes and slippers, teas, coffees and home-made biscuits.
 In the garden, five new green-roofed suites, all dog friendly, each have a private terrace.
-Afternoon teas and brasserie dishes are served in the bar and lounge, or on the terrace, in good weather; in the evening, chef Matthew Street’s creative fine-dining and tasting menus are a high point.
-To soothe body and soul: a spa with a hydrotherapy pool and hot tub; Sherborne Abbey, just steps away.
+Afternoon teas and dishes of the day are served in the bar or on the terrace, in good weather; in the evening, chef Matthew Street’s creative fine-dining and tasting menus are a high point.
+To soothe body and soul: a spa with a hydrotherapy tub and outside jacuzzi; Sherborne Abbey, just steps away.

 26. 5 in walled gardens, 4 with external access, 2 suitable for disabled, 8 wheelchair accessible.